Traditional architecture and… taking a nap

 Whitewashed walls in Greece help keep the interior of the house cooler.
 Photo: New York Times

-Temperatures in northern Europe are generally cooler than in southern Europe, but when the weather is as extreme as it is now, a major challenge is that many homes in northern Europe are very hot and stuffy because they are designed to retain heat.
-In Scandinavia, many homes are built with lighter building materials like wood, which is great for cold weather but can make dealing with extreme heat more difficult.
+Temperatures in northern Europe are generally cooler than in southern Europe, but when the weather changes to extremes like these, a big challenge is that many homes in northern Europe get very hot and stuffy because they are designed to retain heat.
+In Scandinavia, where many homes are built with lighter building materials like wood, which is great for cold weather, but can make dealing with extreme heat more difficult.

 But according to Associate Professor Radhika Khosla, this will lead to a vicious cycle.
-“Without sustainable interventions, increased reliance on air conditioning will contribute to the increased burning of fossil fuels to keep people cool.
-And this will only make the world outside hotter,” Ms Khosla stressed.
+“Without sustainable interventions, increased reliance on air conditioning will contribute to increased burning of fossil fuels to keep people cool.
+And this will only make the outside world hotter,” Ms Khosla stressed.

 Learn how to… take a nap

-Cooling experts also say that in places without air conditioning, lifestyle changes are important to adapt.
-These include avoiding outdoor activities during the hottest times of the day and napping — even in northern Europe and cooler climates where people are not used to stopping work or activities in the afternoon heat.
+Cooling experts also say that in places without air conditioning, lifestyle changes are crucial to adapting.
+These include avoiding outdoor activities during the hottest times of the day and napping – even in northern Europe and cooler climates where people are not used to stopping work or activities in the afternoon heat.

-The afternoon nap, a traditional part of Spanish life, was once ridiculed by many European countries as a sign of laziness.
-But now countries like Germany, one of the countries that hate naps the most, are taking a different view of the habit.
+The afternoon nap, a traditional part of Spanish life, was once ridiculed by many other European countries as a sign of laziness.
+But now countries like Germany, one of the countries that hate naps the most, are taking a different view of this habit.

 “We should follow the working practices of southern countries in hot weather,” Johannes Niessen, president of Germany’s National Association of Physicians, said in an interview with the RND news agency.
 “Getting up early, working efficiently in the morning and sleeping in the afternoon is a concept we should adopt in the summer months.”